 Registering to vote now easier for those at risk

-A change to the law that will make it easier for people to register to vote anonymously in Scotland without compromising their safety has been welcomed by the Electoral Commission and Scottish Women’s Aid.
+A change to the law that will make it easier for people to register to vote anonymously without compromising their safety has been welcomed by the Electoral Commission.

-To ensure that those who are entitled to register anonymously are aware of their rights to do so, the Commission has worked with Scottish Women’s Aid to produce guidance for refuge managers as well as for local authority electoral registration officers and is supporting organisations, including the Royal College of Midwives to produce guidance for their members.
+To mark this important change coming into effect, the Commission has produced guidance for refuge managers with Women’s Aid and for local authority electoral registration officers and is supporting organisations, including the Royal College of Midwives who are producing guidance for their members.

 “Everyone should be able to vote safely, no matter what their circumstances, and these important changes are a vital step towards achieving this.
 From today many people will find it easier to register to vote, ending a situation which has seen too many people disenfranchised in the past.

-- Broadening the range of professionals able to attest (support) an application to include refuge managers, GPs, nurses and midwives;
+- Broadening the professionals able to provide an attestation to include nurses, midwives and refuge managers

 Notes to editors